kachick/module-dbc/README.md

 Description
 -----------

-An imitation of DbC in Ruby.
+An imitation of DbC(Design By Contract) in Ruby.

 Features
 --------